dart-ecosystem/matchable_builder/matchable_builder/README.md

 # Matchable Builder
-Matchable builder used to build new files from existing ones.
+Matchable builder provides a easier way to find files that you want generate code from.

 ## Usage
 ```dart